Indian Super League

-The competition was founded on 21 October 2013 with the aim of growing the sport of football in India and increasing its exposure in the country.
-The league began in October 2014 with eight teams.
+The competition was founded on 21 October 2013 to grow the sport of football in India and increase its exposure in the country.
+Play began in October 2014 with eight teams.
 During its first three seasons, the competition operated without official recognition from the Asian Football Confederation (AFC), the governing body for the sport in Asia.
-The competition was also structured along the same lines as the Indian Premier League, the country's premier Twenty20 franchise-based cricket competition.
-Each season lasted just 3 months, from October to December, and matches were held daily.
-However, before the 2017–18 season, the league expanded to ten teams, expanded its schedule to six months, and earned recognition from the AFC.
+It was structured along the same lines as the Indian Premier League, the country's premier Twenty20 franchise-based cricket competition.
+Each season lasted just three months, from October to December, and matches were held daily.
+However, before the 2017–18 season, the league expanded to ten teams with Jamshedpur FC and Bengaluru FC joining in, expanded its schedule to six months, and earned recognition from the AFC.
+Mohun Bagan and East Bengal joined the league in 2020–21 season.
+With ATK disbanding, the 2020–21 season had 11 clubs competing.